 - M. Foucault.
 1978.
 Governmentality, in P. Rabinow and N. Rose (eds), The Essential Foucault, New York: The New Press, pp.229-245, 1994

 - Anahita, S. 2006.
 "Blogging the borders: Virtual skinheads, hypermasculinity, and heteronormativity."
 Journal of Political and Military Sociology 34 (1): 143

 - Polletta, F. 1999.
 “Free spaces” in collective action.
 Theory and Society, 28(1), 1-38.

 - E. Dell’Agnese & A. Amilhat Szary.
 2015.
 Borderscapes: From Border landscapes to Border Aesthetics.
 Geopolitics 20 (1), 4-13.

-Researcher: Edwin Hodge is a PhD candidate in Sociology at the University of Victoria, where he studies reactionary and extremist social movements.
+Researcher: Edwin Hodge is a post-doctoral research fellow with the Borders in Globalization Project at the University of Victoria, where he also works as a sessional lecturer in the department of Sociology.
 During the Fall of 2018 he taught the course “The Sociology of Star Trek”, where he used the cultural phenomenon as a tool to explore key sociological themes including gender, race, colonialism, and utopian ideology.